Can the internet save the gay marriage vote?

 The process from an elector’s perspective would not change if they only want to vote using the post.
 They will receive a postal pack which will have a paper survey, which they can choose to complete and return.

 However, it will also have instructions on how to vote online.
-Should they not receive a postal pack they can simply go online and register to participate in the survey and receive their voting credentials via SMS, in a manner similar to many bank’s approach to online security.
+Should they not receive a postal pack they can simply go online and register to participate in the survey and receive their voting credentials via SMS, in a manner similar to how many banks approach online security.

 Should an elector be found to have voted twice then one of the votes would be rejected when the returned envelopes are processed.
 This is the process currently used in NSW.